jwl-7/c0de_gr1nd/python_explanations/longest_nondecreasing_subsequence.md

 # Find the Longest Nondecreasing Subsequence
-Given an array of numbers, return the length of the longest nondecreasing subsequence.
+Given an array of numbers, return the length of the longest increasing subsequence.

 ## Examples
 ```